Skip links

 In addition to the methods outlined above, we have integrated cloud seeding using helium balloons into our active atmospheric intervention system.

-Cloud seeding technology for rainfall stimulation and hail control using helium balloons is a safe and automated method that allows both efficient and rapid intervention.
+Cloud seeding technology for rainfall stimulation and hail control using helium ballooning is a safe and automated method that allows for both efficient and rapid intervention.
 Their release can be controlled manually or remotely, and once done, dispersal of the seeding agent will occur in less than 10 minutes.

-The balloon is made of biodegradable latex, resulting in little or no environmental impact.
+The balloon is made from biodegradable latex, resulting in little to no environmental impact.
 Inside, it contains 1m cubic metre of helium and an electronic control system, whose functionality is to ignite the cartridge, which in turn can contain a charge of 23g silver iodide or 220g sodium chloride.

-This technology is suitable for both cold season stratiform cloud formations and warm season convective cloud formations.
+This technology is suitable for both stratiform cloud formations, present in the cold season, and convective cloud formations, present in the warm season.
 After completing its mission, the balloon self-destructs by activating a heat source, which creates a hole in the balloon, causing it to fall to the ground.

-What are the advantages of using helium balloons to actively intervene?
+What advantages do we gain by using helium balloons for active intervention?
 The intervention material can be spread at an altitude within a flexible range compared to previous methods.
 At the same time, the seeding material hooked onto the bubble can easily be changed.

-It is important to note that this type of intervention is effective in thermal inversion conditions or when isothermal levels are low, when other methods cannot be used.
+It is important to note that this type of intervention is effective in conditions of thermal inversion or when the isotherm level is low, when other methods cannot be used.

 This website uses cookies to improve your web experience.